hackclub/hackclub/workshops/meme-generator/README.md

 # Meme Generator

-Ever wondered how to make memes?
-Or did you ever wanted to make your _own_ cool memes and share it with the world?

-Then you're at the right place, today we'll be spinning up our own ***Meme Generator***, or as I like to call it - 'The Meme-Genie'
+Do you like memes?
+Ever wanted to make your own, but didn't know which apps to install?
+Don't worry because in this workshop, you'll be spinning up your own ***Meme Generator***, or as I like to call it, the *Meme-Genie*.

-Let's take a look of how our Meme Generator looks like:
+Let's take a look at how our Meme Generator will look like:

 ![Meme Generator demo](https://cloud-i6md9xxdx.vercel.app/0image.png)